 I need information about...

-Here’s what to do at home following surgery for esophageal cancer.
+Here’s what to do at home following surgery for esophageal cancer:

-Follow the diet prescribed by your doctor.
+Follow the diet prescribed by your healthcare provider.

 Check your incision site daily for 7 days after discharge.
 Change the dressing according to the directions you were given.

-Use pain medications as necessary.
+Use pain medicines as necessary.

 Plan frequent rest periods to avoid shortness of breath.

 Do deep breathing and controlled coughing exercises.
 Ask your healthcare provider for guidelines.

 If you smoke, do your best to break the habit: